Leiden Manifesto for Research Metrics: Further applications

-David Moher et al. referenced the LM in a perspective for Issues in Science and Technology that the "right questions"(i.e. research planning, timeframe, reproducibility, and results) for assessing scientists were not being asked by academic institutions.
-Moher et al. criticize the obsession of journal impact factors and "gaming" by investigators of scientometrics.
-Instead, Moher et al. advocate for usage of DORA and the LM when assessing individual scientists and research.
+David Moher and his co-authors referenced the Leiden Manifesto in a perspective for Issues in Science and Technology, writing that academic institutions were not asking the "right questions" (concerning research planning, timeframe, reproducibility, and results) when assessing scientists.
+They criticize what they see as an obsession with journal impact factors and the "gaming" of scientometrics, advocating that institutions use DORA and the Leiden Manifesto principles instead when assessing individual scientists and research.

-T. Kanchan and K. Krishan describe by a letter in Science and Engineering Ethics why the LM is "one of the best criteria" for assessing scientific research, especially considering the "rat race" for publications in the scholarly community.
-Kanchan and Krishan emphasize that use of the LM will lead to "progress of science and society at large".
+In a letter in Science and Engineering Ethics, T. Kanchan and Kewal Krishan called the Leiden Manifesto "one of the best criteria" for assessing scientific research, especially considering the "rat race" for publications in the scholarly community.
+They also argue that use of the Manifesto will lead to "progress of science and society at large".